 POP HLTH 990 Research.
 Choose section 990–092.
 This is the AQORN seminar (Access, Quality, and Outcomes Research Network), offered through the Health Innovations Program (HIP).
 AQORN is an informal lunchtime seminar that is open to University of Wisconsin faculty, staff, and students interested in health services research.
 AQORN meets for 90 minutes, sometimes as frequently as twice a month.
 At each meeting, someone who has a research project in progress presents information about their project.
 Then the group discusses and exchanges information and ideas relevant to the project.
 See the program website for course-credit requirements and enrollment procedures.

-I SY E 961 Graduate Seminar in Industrial Engineering is offered through the Department of Industrial and Systems Engineering.
-Since I SY E 961 is not offered on a regular basis, the alternative is for a student to sign up for a one-credit independent study with Professor Pascale Carayon (carayon@ engr.wisc.edu).
-The student will be required to watch all of the patient safety seminars (SEIPS—Systems Engineering Initiative for Patient Safety) that have been videotaped over the years.
-The student will write two one-page summaries of two seminars that are due on the last day of class.
+I SY E 990 (section 030) - Systems Engineering Initiative for Patient Safety (SEIPS) - is a one-credit independent study course offered through the Department of Industrial and Systems Engineering.
+The instructor is Professor Pascale Carayon.
+To enroll, contact Professor Carayon (email@example.com).
+The student will be required to watch several online video lectures and write one-page summaries of two of the video lectures.
+The written summaries are due on the last day of class.
 The SEIPS seminars are available on the Video Library website > Series > Community Academic Partnership (CAP) Patient Safety.